MicrosoftDocs/architecture-center/docs/guide/networking/ipv4-exhaustion-content.md

 ## Best practice #2: Private Link services

-Private Link is an Azure feature that enables you access to an application that's deployed in a virtual network that's disconnected from your virtual network.
+Private Link is an Azure feature that provides access to an application that's deployed in a virtual network that's disconnected from your virtual network.
 In the server-side (application) virtual network, a Private Link Service resource is deployed and associated with an application endpoint that's exposed on the front-end IP address of an internal Azure load balancer (Standard SKU).
 In the client-side virtual network, a Private Endpoint resource is deployed and associated with the Private Link Service.
-The Private Endpoint exposes the application endpoint in your virtual networks.
-Private Link provides the tunneling and NAT-ting logic to route traffic between your side and the server side.
+The private endpoint exposes the application endpoint in your virtual networks.
+Private Link provides the tunneling and NAT-ting logic to route traffic between the client side and the server side.
 For more information, see [What is Azure Private Link?](/azure/private-link/private-link-overview)

-Private Link doesn't require a layer-3 connection between your side and the server side virtual networks.
+Private Link doesn't require a layer-3 connection between the client side and the server side virtual networks.
 The two virtual networks can have overlapping IP address spaces.
-Private Link allows the deployment of applications in dedicated, isolated virtual networks, all of which have the same address space.
+Private Link allows the deployment of applications in dedicated, isolated virtual networks that have the same address space.
 The applications are exposed as Private Link services in the corporate network, which uses a routable address space.
-In the context of the Azure landing zone reference architecture, the resulting landing zone topology is comprised of:
+In the context of the Azure landing zone reference architecture, the resulting landing zone topology has:

 - An isolated virtual network that hosts the entire application and the Private Link service that's associated with the application’s endpoints.
 The application team defines the virtual network address space.
-- A spoke virtual network with a routable address space that hosts the private endpoint associated with the Private Link service.
+- A spoke virtual network with a routable address space that hosts the private endpoint that's associated with the Private Link service.
 The spoke virtual network is directly peered with the regional hub.

 The following diagram shows the landing zone topology that's enabled by Private Link.

 :::image type="content" source="./media/ipv4-exhaustion-private-link.png" alt-text="Landing zone topology when Private Link Services are used to expose applications deployed in isolated virtual networks." border="false" lightbox="./media/ipv4-exhaustion-private-link.png":::

-*Figure 11.
-Landing zone topology using Private Link Services to expose applications deployed in isolated virtual networks.*

 ### Outbound dependencies